calvinkosmatka/Kosmodules-Free/README.md

 ###### ORD
 Order of Offsetting, Scaling, and Folding.
 Default order is Offset->Scale->Fold.
 Order is indicated by the lights next to the CV jacks for OFT, SCL, and FLD (green->yellow->red).
 Button cycles the order.
 Jack accepts a trigger pulse to cycle the order.
 ###### OFT
 Offset summed with output of previous stage.
 Knob ranges from -10.0 to 10.0.
-CV input is summed with knob value.
+CV is summed with knob value.
 ###### SCL
 Scaling factor multiplied with output of previous stage.
 Knob ranges from -10.0 to 10.0.
 CV is summed with knob value.
 ###### FLD